 NASFAA Federal Code of Conduct

-The Student Financial Aid office at The University of Tulsa abides by the National Association of Student Financial Aid Administrator’s federal code of conduct.
+The Office of Student Financial Services at The University of Tulsa abides by the National Association of Student Financial Aid Administrator’s federal code of conduct.
 For more information, please visit www.nasfaa.org.